Theevram: Casting

 During the planning of the film in late December, Fahad Fazil was cast to play the lead, but he had to drop the film due to a date clash.
 The director also had a difficult time finding many actors to play the characters in the film.
 After a successful debut in Second Show and after playing another highly appreciated role in Ustad Hotel, Dulquer Salmaan was a perfect choice for the director, in which he was chosen to play the role of Harsha Vardhan, a music composer who has a conflict with the legal system.
 Harsha Vardhan has the brutal mental outlook of an angry young man making the character Dulquer Salmaan was chosen to play a tough role with Negative shades.
 Sreenivasan was chosen to play a prominent role.
-Riya Saira was chosen after her performance as Tissa in the 2012 film '22 Female Kottayam', while the others chosen to play supporting roles were Janardhanan, Vinay Forrt, Anu Mohan, and Vishnu Raghav.
-This will be the second movie that both Anu Mohan and Vishnu Raghav are seen in after their debut film Orkut Oru Ormakoot.
-It gave Vishnu Raghav a role which provided more scope to perform.
+Riya Saira was chosen after her performance as Tissa in the 2012 film '22 Female Kottayam', while the others chosen to play supporting roles were Janardhanan, Vinay Forrt, Anu Mohan, and Vishnu G Raghav.
+This will be the second movie that both Anu Mohan and Vishnu G Raghav are seen in after their debut film Orkut Oru Ormakoot.
+It gave Vishnu G Raghav a role which provided more scope to perform.
 Debutant actress Shikha Nair was chosen as the female lead, as the director felt it would be a great opportunity for the film to showcase a new actress.
 Shikha was a Chennai based model, who was being prepared for a Tamil debut started her career through this film.